-(1) When any person accused of a bailable or non-bailable offence and apparently a child is arrested or detained or appears or is brought before а Childrens Court, such person shall, notwithstanding anything contained in the Code of Criminal Procedure, 1898, or in any other law for the time being in force, be released on bail with or without surety but he shall not be so released if there appears reasonable grounds for believing that the release is likely to bring him into association with any reputed criminal or expose him to moral danger or that his release would defeat the ends of justice.
-(5 of 1898)
+(1) When any person accused of a bail able or non-bail able offence and apparently a child is arrested or detained or appears or is brought before childrens court, such persons shall notwithstanding anything contained in the Code of Criminal Procedure, 1898 (5 of 1898), or in any other law for the time being in force, be released on bail with or without surety but he shall not be so released if there appear reasonable grounds for believing that the release is likely to bring him into association with any reputed criminal or expose him to moral danger or that his release would defeat the ends of justice.

-(2) When such person having been arrested is not released on bail under sub-section (1) b the Officer-in-charge of the Police Station, such officer shall cause him to be kept in an Observation Home in the prescribed manner (but not in a Police Station or Jail) until he can be brought before a Childrens Court.
+(2) When such person having been arrested is not released on bail under sub-section (1) by the officer-in-charge of the police-station, such officer shall cause him to be kept in an observation home in the prescribed manner (but not in a police-station or jail) until he can be brought before a childrens court.

-(3) When such person is not released on bail under sub-section (1) b the Childrens Court, it shall, instead of committing him to prison, make an order sending him to an Observation Home for such period during the pendency of the inquiry regarding him as may be specified in the order.
+(3) When such person is not released on bail under sub-section (1) by the childrens court it shall, instead of committing him to prison, make an order sending him to an observation home for such period during the pendency of the inquiry regarding him as may be specified in the order.